robfairh/moltres/problems/mhtgr350/README.md

 * try4.i:
 	- tries continuity between materials
 	- 120A.msh
+	- solves heat equation
 	- tries periodic BCs in wall1 and wall2
 	- can be deleted eventually

 * try5.i:
 	- small120.msh
+	- this is a reduced problem, it works
 	- can be deleted eventually
 	- Materials: M1, M221, M225, M227, M228